 We concentrate most of our efforts on the normal waking state of awareness.
 It becomes the benchmark for ordinary reality, even though we know we experience everything within the mind.

 We start our discussion of the ten levels of consciousness with the waking partition.
-Most people spend most of their time in this partition.
-It’s not necessarily the most important, but we’ll return to this issue in a moment.
+Most people spend most of their time in this partition, which is not necessarily the most important, but we’ll return to this issue in a moment.

 2) Sleeping